-Zendesk’s web-based IT help desk solution allows support teams to collaborate and share information using private comments on any issue that may arise.
+Zendesk’s web-based IT help desk solution allows support teams to collaborate and share information using private comments on any ticket.
 It also displays real-time updates about who is viewing a ticket at any given moment.

 Help others help themselves

-Combine your help desk software with a customizable help center, knowledge base, online community, and customer portal so customers get better self-service and agents see improved efficiency and faster resolution.
+Combine your help desk software with a customizable help center, knowledge base, online community, and customer portal so customers get better self-service and agents see improved efficiency and faster resolutions.

-With Zendesk’s reporting and analytics tools, you can get insight into what matters most — from the performance of your team to your customers’ satisfaction scores.
+With Zendesk’s reporting and analytics tools, you can get insight into what matters most—from the performance of your team to your customer satisfaction scores.